-So before you even start thinking about growing your business, you need to change how you think about business itself and then set processes in place that support growth.
+So before you even start thinking about growing your business, change how you think about the business itself and then set processes in place that support growth.

 Replace yourself as soon as possible

-As your business grows, the work will start to exceed your ability to do technical work.
-As it grows, it will exceed your ability to coordinate others, check quality, and see what needs to be done.
-Sooner or later, the work will suffer if you try to manage everything.
-You will become a bottleneck that delays progress.
+As your business grows, the work start to exceed your ability to do technical work.
+As it grows, it exceeds your ability to coordinate others, check quality, and see what to be done.
+Sooner or later, the work suffer if you try to manage everything.
+You become a bottleneck that delays progress.

-The only solution to grow is to remove bottleneck, which in this case means removing yourself from day-to-day operations.
-And to do that, you must first stop thinking like a technician (or a manager).
-You must start thinking like an entrepreneur.
+The only solution to grow is to remove the bottleneck, which in this case means removing yourself from day-to-day operations.
+And to do that, first stop thinking like a technician (or a manager), start thinking like an entrepreneur.

 You are not your business or the work that comes from it.
 If you wanted to work on technical things, you'd get a job and spared yourself from all the messy entrepreneurial responsibilities.
-Your business is not a place where you get to work on technical things but a place where others work.
-The whole purpose of starting your business in the first place was to get free of jobs so you can create jobs for others.
+Your business is not a place where you get to work on technical things, but a place where others work.
+The whole purpose of starting your business in the first place was to get free of jobs, so you create jobs for others.

-You can’t have a day job at your company because, while you work on day-to-day stuff, no is working on strategy and no one is taking care of making sure your business doesn't fall apart when the amount of work doubles or triples.
+Do not have a day job at your company because, while you work on day-to-day stuff, no one is working on strategy and no one is taking care of making sure your business doesn't fall apart when the amount of work doubles or triples.

 Switching to the entrepreneurial mindset won't be easy.
-This personal transformation will require you to get out of your comfort zone and acquire new skills, new knowledge, and new understanding.
-You can’t grow your business before you start thinking about yourself as an entrepreneur, a visionary whose job is not to work in your business but shape it.
+This personal transformation requires you to get out of your comfort zone and acquire new skills, new knowledge, and new understanding.
+Start thinking about yourself as an entrepreneur, a visionary whose job is not to work in your business but shape it.

 You’re not responsible for the actual output; you’re responsible for designing the system that creates the output.